Phantom of the Rue Morgue

 Phantom of the Rue Morgue is a 1954 American mystery horror film directed by Roy Del Ruth and starring Karl Malden, Claude Dauphin and Patricia Medina.
 The film is an adaptation of Edgar Allan Poe's 1841 short story The Murders in the Rue Morgue.

 Warner Bros. released several 3D productions during the 1950s, including the big-budget The Charge at Feather River (1953).
 Following another western, The Moonlighter (1953), starring Barbara Stanwyck and Fred MacMurray, the studio attempted to repeat the success they had with House of Wax the previous year.
 This movie was based on the same story which had formed the basis of a 1932 horror film which stars Bela Lugosi.

 Plot

-In France in the 1870s, a string of strange murders happen in the Rue Morgue.
-The authorities are baffled, but they do have one man who may have the answers, Prof. Dupin.
+In 1870s France, a string of strange murders occur on the Rue Morgue, a fictional street in Paris.
+The authorities are baffled, but they do know of one man who may have the answers - a professor named Dupin.

-When Dupin is approached by the police to help, he agrees.
-Soon a set of suspects are found, including a sailor named Jacques and a professor named Marais, who is involved in unauthorized (and bizarre) animal experiments.
+Dupin agrees to help the police.
+Soon a list of suspects is established.
+The roster includes a one-eyed sailor named Jacques.
+But there is also Professor Marais, who is involved in bizarre and unauthorized animal experiments.